 Boss of the Weekly House Cleaning Schedule

-Let me get right to it and say that depending on your schedule and your home you might tweak this weekly house cleaning schedule to fit your lifestyle.
-You can use this schedule as is or as a rough guide to make one to fit your life.
+Let me get right to it and say that depending on your schedule and your home, you might need to tweak this weekly house cleaning schedule to fit your lifestyle.
+You can use this schedule as is or as a rough guide to make one that fits your life.
 The idea behind doing a little cleaning each day is to create a routine.
 Then you won’t look at your messy home and wonder where to start.
 With a routine cleaning schedule, you know what to tackle that day.
 This makes your home run a bit smoother in the cleaning department.

-When you stay on track and have a tidy home you will see the cleanup time each night or morning won’t take that long.
+When you stay on track and have a tidy home you’ll realize the cleanup time each night or morning won’t take that long.
 It won’t leave you with a long list of chores at the end of the week.
-You will be able to get outdoors and enjoy time with your family.
+And you’ll be able to get outdoors and enjoy some quality time with your family.

 Create your own weekly cleaning schedule with this free printable!